Management Commands

 python manage.py djpress_export

-python manage.py djpress_export --output-dir my_blog_export --published-only
+python manage.py djpress_export --no-zip --published-only

-python manage.py djpress_export --posts-only
+python manage.py djpress_export -o my_backup

-python manage.py djpress_export --output-dir blog_backup --posts-only --published-only
+python manage.py djpress_export --posts-only --no-media

 Output Structure